Reviewed by Dr. Linda Simon MVB MRCVS.

 Trazodone is an anti-depressant and anxiety-relieving medication that was first developed for humans and approved by the FDA in 1981 (1).
 At first, trazodone drew a lot of attention from veterinarians, who experimented with it with pets in 2008.

 It was then considered safe for use in dogs since all the pets in the trial had positive outcomes.
 Vets then started prescribing trazodone to dogs struggling with anxiety and stress.
-However, the FDA doesn’t approve its use on dogs and cats, but vets can legally prescribe the medication under “extra-label,” also known as “off-label” provisions.
+However, the FDA doesn’t approve its use on dogs and cats; but in veterinary medicine, trazodone is legally and commonly prescribed under “extra-label,” also known as “off-label” provisions.

 Trazodone – technically referred to as trazodone HCl – is marketed under the brand and generic names Desyrel and Oleptro.
-It’s only available with a prescription, so you can only purchase it through your veterinarian.
+It’s only available with a prescription to treat behavioral disorders, so you can only purchase it through your veterinarian.
 Similarly, it’s essential to note that there’s no pet formulation of trazodone in the market currently.
-As a result, vets only prescribe the form designed for humans to help dogs fight anxiety.
+As a result, vets only prescribe the form designed for humans to help dogs fight anxiety disorders.

 What Does Trazodone Use to Treat in Dogs?